-For the sake of highlighting some more interesting options, we’re not including any Unofficial Patches, script extenders, or mod managers such as Wyre Bash or Oblivion Mod Manager in this list.
+For the sake of highlighting some more exciting options, we’re not including any Unofficial Patches, script extenders, or mod managers such as Wyre Bash or Oblivion Mod Manager in this list.
 If you’re modding Oblivion, you should simply be using these.

 Qarls Texture Pack III

-Check it out on Nexus here.
+Check it out on Oblivion Nexus here.

-Oblivion Character Overhaul Version 2
+Oblivion Character Overhaul V2

-Since Qarls Texture Pack doesn’t include playable characters and NPCs, you’ll want to grab the Oblivion Character Overhaul Version 2 to make the in-game models a little less… potato.
+Since Qarls Texture Pack doesn’t include playable characters and NPCs, you’ll want to grab the Oblivion Character Overhaul V2 to make the in-game models a little less… potato.

 The mod completely reworks character heads throughout the game, including all races – even Dremoras and Shivering Isles races.
 New hairstyles, eye textures, and more are included, made to look as in line with Skyrim and The Elder Scrolls Online as possible (unlike the great many anime-ish character overhauls you’ll find).

-As this one’s quite a complex mod, make sure you read all instructions on the Nexus page before installing it.
+As this one’s quite a complex mod, make sure you read all instructions on the Oblivion Nexus page before installing it.

 Midas Magic Spells of Aurum

 Like the Skyrim Midas Magic mod, this add-on attempts to stay relatively lore-friendly and hopefully not too game-breaking.
-For the most powerful spells the mod adds, you’ll even have to undertake short quests to prove you’re worthy.
+For the most potent spells the mod adds, you’ll even have to undertake short quests to prove you’re worthy.

 Check out the mod here.

-Alternate Start Arrive by Ship
+Alternate Start Oblivion: Arrive by Ship

-Alternate Start instead places you as captain of a ship arriving in Cyrodiil (either to the Imperial City or Anvil) and lets you choose from a range of character options similar to a classic RPG background generation.
-You can be a wealthy merchant, a priest, skilled craftsman, and more, all feeding into the possessions you’ll receive upon starting the game.
+Alternate Start Oblivion instead places you as captain of a ship arriving in Cyrodiil (either to the Imperial City or Anvil) and lets you choose from a range of character options similar to a classic RPG background generation.
+You can be a wealthy merchant, a priest, a skilled craftsman, and more, all feeding into the possessions you’ll receive upon starting the game.

-One thing to note is that the mod doesn’t allow for many evil character options – thankfully mod creator Robert_evrae has a lore-friendly explanation behind this decision.
+One thing to note is that the mod doesn’t allow for many evil character options – thankfully, mod creator Robert_evrae has a lore-friendly explanation behind this decision.

 Oblivion Randomiser Project

 If you like Oblivion mods that institute a little chaos, this pocket of insanity will be right up your alley.
 The Oblivion Randomiser Project does what it says on the box, randomising as many elements of Oblivion as possible.
 Meet a high-level enemy in the tutorial!
-Find a useless steel sword after trawling through a tough dungeon!
+Find a useless steel sword after trawling through a challenging dungeon!
 It’s all a bit wacky, but that’s what’s so good about this mod.

 Stay up to date here.

-Another mod Skyrim players may find somewhat familiar, Immersive Weapons adds an absolute trove of interesting new weaponry to the game.
+Another mod Skyrim players may find somewhat familiar; Immersive Weapons adds an absolute trove of interesting new weaponry to the game.
 One of the must-have Oblivion mods, it pushes the weapon loot tables far past their usual homogeny, kitting out NPCs and your character alike with cutlasses, spears, mauls, and more.

 Check out Immersive weapons right here.

-Unique Landscapes Compilation
+Unique Landscapes Oblivion

-Like the best mods, this is one you’ll hardly notice while playing, rather you’ll stumble upon one of these unique locations naturally.
+Like the best mods, this is one you’ll hardly notice while playing; rather, you’ll stumble upon one of these unique locations naturally.

 Find out more about the Unique Landscapes Compilation here.

-The scope of this mod is frankly enormous – authors Scot and WalkerInShadows have poured a ton of time and love into Better Dungeons and it shows.
+The scope of this mod is frankly enormous – authors Scot and WalkerInShadows have poured a ton of time and love into Better Dungeons, and it shows.
 Each changed dungeon has a few more layers than its base game counterpart, so look out for those secrets!